neuralinterfaces/.github/profile/README.md

 </p>

 # Brain-Computer Interfaces with Everyone 🧠
+> **Neural interfaces** (noun) — Devices that interact with the nervous system.
+They are electronic devices placed on the outside or inside of the brain or nervous system to record or stimulate activity – or both.
+(Source: [The Royal Society](https://royalsociety.org/news-resources/projects/ihuman-perspective/))

 [Neural Interfaces](https://neuralinterfaces.com) maintains open-source tools for authoring brain-computer interfaces (BCIs) on web technologies, allowing developers to publish across multiple platforms.